-Our financial professionals are paid pursuant to a combination of salary and a profit sharing structure.
-The profit sharing structure is based on a percentage of GCMG's revenue.
+Our financial professionals are paid pursuant to a combination of salary and a profit-sharing structure.
+The profit-sharing structure is based on a percentage of FTIS's revenue will increase adding to the profit-sharing component.
 Since the firm charges an asset-based advisory services fee, the more assets you have in your account the more you will pay in fees and, therefore, the firm and our financial professionals have an incentive to encourage you to increase the assets in your account.
-Certain of our financial professionals are also licensed insurance agents and in that capacity may recommend the purchase of certain insurance products to our clients.
-These financial professionals earn commissions for the sale of insurance products and, therefore, this presents a conflict of interest because these financial professionals in their role as insurance agents are incentivized to make insurance product recommendations based on the compensation received rather than on a client's needs.
-For additional information regarding our financial professionals' activities as insurance agents please refer to our Form ADV Part 2A Brochure, specifically Item 10 Other Financial Industry Activities and Affiliations.
+FTIS' Chief Investment Officer is dually registered and has advisory clients at CWA Asset Management, LLC, a registered investment advisor for which he receives compensation.
+For additional information regarding our financial professionals' activities please refer to our Form ADV Part 2A Brochure, specifically Item 10 Other Financial Industry Activities and Affiliations.